sponticel/GoodBooks-/README.md

 ## Post-MVP

--Authorization for only sellers to edit and delete their own book added and review -change rating to star rating
+-Authorization for only user who posted review to edit and delete their own review -change rating to star rating
 -search by genre and/or author
 -Allow other users to comment on others reviews (maybe just a thumbs up thumbs down)